miker704/deploying_to_render/README.md

 # Deploying a Rails-React Full-Stack Application to Render.com (Heroku -> Render only)

+### For Deploying MERN Projects to Render.com from Heroku those instructions are here:

 - These set of instructions are dedicated to App Academy students proceeding to re-deploy their rails - react full-stack apps from Heroku.com to Render.com, and the provided instructions on App Academy open have failed to work for them.

 - Note to clarify these set of instructions is using the latest version of rails and ruby as of 11/18/22